List of Most Frequently Asked RESTful Web services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Web services, a very well known term when we talk about exchanging some sort of data between multiple applications or say software.
-Based on the client-server model, these services can be used by multiple software application written in various languages and also it has an advantage of running on various platforms.
+Based on the client-server model, these services can be used by multiple software applications written in various languages and also it has the advantage of running on various platforms.

 Likewise REST, Representational State Transfer is also based on stateless client-server style architecture, which can be easily accessed over the network and is identified by URIs i.e. Uniform Resource Identifier.

-The main aim of describing the definition of Web services as well as REST above is to help you relate to the term ‘RESTful web services’ because RESTful web services are defined as web services which use HTTP method and is based on the architecture of REST.
+The main aim of describing the definition of Web services as well as REST above is to help you relate to the term ‘RESTful web services’ because RESTful web services are defined as web services that use the HTTP method and are based on the architecture of REST.
 It has useful features like high scalability and maintainability, the creation of APIs, etc.

-In this article, you will find the collection of question and answer which will clear your basics and help develop the better understanding of the subject.
+In this article, you will find the collection of question and answer which will clear your basics and help develop a better understanding of the subject.

 Q #1) What is your understanding of what are RESTful web services?

-Just like SOAP (Simple Object Access Protocol), which is used to develop web services by XML method, RESTful web services use web protocol i.e. HTTP protocol method.
-They have the feature like scalability, maintainability, help multiple application communication built on various programming languages etc.
+Answer: Just like SOAP (Simple Object Access Protocol), which is used to develop web services by the XML method, RESTful web services use web protocol i.e. HTTP protocol method.
+They have the feature like scalability, maintainability, help multiple application communication built on various programming languages, etc.

 - Request Headers